dongchris/subtitles-chat-bot/README.md

 - urls{2}: consists of url links stored in text file, one url per line
 - subtitlefiles{2}: consists of raw subtitle files
 - obj: consists of pickle files (dictionary object consisting of video name and the corresponding subtitle text)
+- `chatbot.ipynb`: simple chatbot implementation
+- `chatbot_data.txt`:
+- `scattertext-viz.{html,pynb}`: visualization of words from scattertext package
+- `sentiment_analysis{-video 2 optional}.ipynb` : looking at sentiment of each video
+- `summarize-video`.ipynb: summarizing the contents of video from subtitles